MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/cluster-follower.md

 ---
 # Follower commands

-Control commands for managing the follower cluster configuration are listed below.
-These commands run synchronously, but are applied on the next periodic schema refresh.
-That's why there may be a few minutes delay until the new configuration is applied.
+Control commands for managing your follower configuration.
+These commands run synchronously but are applied on the next periodic schema refresh, which may result in a short delay until the new configuration is applied.

 The follower commands include [database level commands](#database-level-commands) and [table level commands](#tables-and-materialized-views-commands).